Donald Trump Pee Tape Dossier Author: 'Why Would I Invent This?' — Russia Findings Shocked FBI, New Book Says

 — alien (@spcrcr) November 15, 2017

-The FBI already knew Steele and considered him highly credible, after he shared his report with them in 2010 outlining corruption in FIFA, the governing body of global soccer which decides which countries will host its cash-cow international tournaments including the World Cup.
-Steele’s findings and the subsequent FBI investigation led to dozens of indictments in the FIFA case, and the arrests of seven top executives in the multi-billion dollar soccer organization.
+The FBI already knew Steele and considered him highly credible after he shared his report with them in 2010 outlining corruption in FIFA, the governing body of global soccer which decides which countries will host its cash-cow international tournaments, including the World Cup.
+Steele’s findings and the subsequent FBI investigation led to dozens of indictments in the FIFA case and the arrests of seven top executives in the multi-billion dollar soccer organization.

-The “Steele Dossier” — which may be accessed in full online at this link — has become most noteworthy for the “pee tape” story, which claims that Trump has been compromised by his own “perverted sexual acts” which were filmed by Russian spies.
+The “Steele Dossier” — which may be accessed in full online at this link — has become most noteworthy for the “pee tape” story, which claims that Trump has been compromised by his own “perverted sexual acts” that were reportedly filmed by Russian spies.
 For more details on the “pee tape” allegations and what they mean to the ongoing Russia investigation, see the Inquisitr article at this link.

 But the dossier also contains numerous allegations of extensive financial ties between Trump and Russia, including an alleged episode in which Trump campaign foreign policy adviser Carter Page is said to have brokered a deal channeling $11 billion worth of shares in the Russian state-owned oil giant Rosneft secretly to Trump in exchange for easing economic sanctions against Russia.

 Indeed, within days after taking office in January, Trump secretly pressured the State Department to roll back sanctions against Russia.
-Though that effort failed due to resistance from career State Department officials, Trump has since delayed enforcing sanctions on Russia, and the Trump-appointed Secretary of State Rex Tillerson simply eliminated the State Department office which was charged with making sure sanctions were in place and functioning.
+Though that effort failed due to resistance from career State Department officials, Trump has since delayed enforcing sanctions on Russia, and Trump-appointed Secretary of State Rex Tillerson simply eliminated the State Department office, which was charged with making sure sanctions were in place and functioning.

 And while speaking at the Asia-Pacific Economic Cooperation summit in Vietnam over the weekend, Trump signaled that sanctions could soon be lifted, saying that Russia “has been very, very heavily sanctioned,” and that “it’s now time to get back to healing a world that is shattered and broken.”